vhvplatform/go-framework/docs/EXAMPLES.md

 # Comprehensive Examples

-Real-world examples and scenarios for using the go-devtools and SaaS platform.
+Real-world examples and scenarios for using the go-framework and SaaS platform.

 ## Table of Contents